CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 {{< /tab >}}
 {{< /tabs >}}

 The following command example sets the hello interval to 5 seconds and the dead interval to 60 seconds.
-The hello interval and dead inteval can be any value between 1 and 65535 seconds.
+The hello interval and dead interval can be any value between 1 and 65535 seconds.

 {{< tabs "TabID568 ">}}
 {{< tab "NCLU Commands ">}}